 Authors: Peter Zeidler, Elena Sabbi, Antonella Nota, Anna Pasquali, Eva K. Grebel, Anna Faye McLeod, Sebastian Kamann, Monica Tosi, Michele Cignoni, Suzanne Ramsey

-Status: Published in The Astrophysical Journal, published 2018 October 18
+Status: Published in The Astronomical Journal, 2018 October 18 [open access]

 What are young massive clusters, and where can we find them?

 Star clusters are all around us, from ancient globular clusters, to younger open clusters, and even nuclear star clusters – but what is a young massive cluster (YMC)?
 Like other star clusters, YMCs are gravitationally bound stellar systems.
 What makes them unique is that they are young (~100 million years old) and massive (typical solar masses greater than 104).
 To make things even more confusing, YMCs in other galaxies are called super star clusters [there’s an astrobites post about them here].

 But why are these clusters interesting?
 A puzzle which astronomers have long been trying to solve is how do clusters, like globulars, form?
 One idea is that YMCs are the progenitors to globular clusters.
 Therefore, through studies of the stellar kinematics of YMCs and making comparisons to other clusters, astronomers hope to shed some light on the problem.